MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfBServer2019/migration/verify-pilot-pool-coexistence-with-legacy-pool.md

 ## <a name="dont-attempt-to-open-the-topology-in-the-legacy-topology-builder"></a>Não tente abrir a topologia no construtor de topologias herdadas
 <a name="sectionSection2"> </a>

-Se você tentar abrir a topologia usando o construtor de topologias herdado, o erro será encontrado abaixo.
 A topologia só pode ser visualizada usando o construtor de topologias do Skype for Business Server 2019.
 O construtor de topologia do Skype for Business Server 2019 deve ser usado para criar pools para o Skype for Business Server 2019 e para a instalação herdada.